DelphinusLab/zkWasm-service-helper/README.md

 let helper = new ZkWasmServiceHelper(endpoint, "", "");
     let args: QueryParams = {
         id: taskid!,
-        user_address: null, // can be null or empty string "" which means no filter on this attribute.
+        user_address: null, // null can also be empty string "" to ignore fields in the query filter
         tasktype: null,
         taskstatus: null,
     };